ai-se/isminus/CONTRIBUTING.md

 Before you create a new issue,
 - Debug the code using [debugger](https://atom.io/packages/ide-python)
-- Please do a search in open [issues](https://github.com/ai-se/whun/issues) to see if the issue or feature request <br/>
-  has already been filed.<br>
-- If you cannot find an existing issue that describes your bug or feature, create a new issue using the guidelines below
+- Please collect all the information required to describe the bug

 Please follow [the required template](https://github.com/ai-se/whun/blob/feature-se2021/template.md) to report a bug For reporting bug, please follow the below guidelines
-- Please include **FEATURE-BRANCH-SE2021-ISSUE** in the title and give the description of the issue to identify the problem<br/>
+- Please include a short title to describe the issue to identify the problem<br/>
-  Example for Issue Name : FEATURE-BRANCH-SE2021-ISSUE:description of the issue
 - Describe the issue in detail and provide all relevant information.
 - Describe the exact steps that reproduced problem in a detailed way
-- Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.
 - Provide specific examples to explain the issue.
-- If the problem is related to performance or memory, include supporting screenshots such as CPU usage.
+- If the problem is related to performance or memory, include details such as CPU usage.

 #### Additional Information
 - Please provide the additional context that helps us in reproducing the bug